New Mexico: Land of Enchantment

 The first 6 women to sign up receive 5% discounts.

-6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, detailed cue sheets, visit to Bandelier National Monument, tour of Georgia O’Keeffe’s home, van support & trained guides.
+6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, detailed cue sheets, maps and GPS files, visit to Bandelier National Monument, tour of Georgia O’Keeffe’s home, van support & trained guides.

-Fly in and out of Santa Fe, NM and take a taxi or shuttle to our starting hotel.
-Or fly into the Albuquerque, NM airport and take a commercial shuttle to Santa Fe.
-If you drive, you can leave your car at the hotel for the week.
+Fly in and out of Santa Fe, NM and take a taxi, Lyft or Uber to our starting hotel.
+Or fly into the Albuquerque, NM airport and take a commercial shuttle to our hotel in Santa Fe.
+If you drive, you can leave your car in Santa Fe for the week.
 At the end of the tour, we will shuttle you back to our starting hotel or the Santa Fe airport by 3:30pm.

 DAY 1: We meet in Santa Fe at 3:00pm for a rental bike fitting.
-Then we’ll have an orientation at 5:30pm followed by our first dinner together.
-Feel free to arrive early and explore this city, one of the most popular travel destinations in the country.
-It’s nestled in the beautiful Sangre de Cristo Mountains.
+Then we’ll have an orientation at 5:00pm followed by our first dinner together.
+Feel free to arrive early and explore this small city nestled in the beautiful Sangre de Cristo Mountains.
 Our starting hotel is less than a mile from the Georgia O’Keeffe Museum too.
 0 miles.

 DAY 3: We’ll bike the High Road to Taos Scenic Byway today.
-Our ride takes us past artist studios where the Milagro Beanfield War movie was filmed, past a famous pottery gallery, and an adobe church dating back to the 1700s.
-We’ll bike through the pine and aspen forests of Santa Fe National Forest and watch the terrain change to open plain and scrub desert.
+Our ride takes us past artist studios and an adobe church dating back to the 1700s.
+We’ll bike through the pine and aspen forests of Santa Fe National Forest and watch as the terrain changes to open plain and scrub desert.
 We’ll end the day in the artist colony of Taos, staying overnight in the heart of town for the next two nights.
-31 or 49 miles, 49-mile ride elevation: +2922'/-3984'
+40 or 49 miles, 49-mile ride elevation: +2922'/-3984'

-DAY 4: Our layover day in Taos will be a day of options.
-You’ll be able to choose to bike a loop route through the quiet villages of Arroyo Hondo and Arroyo Seco.
-Along the way, you can take in beautiful views of the Sangre de Cristo Mountains.
+DAY 4: Today we’ll cycle a loop through the quiet villages of Arroyo Hondo and Arroyo Seco, taking in beautiful views of the Sangre de Cristo Mountains along the way.

-Then you can choose to spend the afternoon visiting Taos Pueblo, the only living Native American community designated both a UNESCO World Heritage Site and a National Historic Landmark.
+Then you can choose to spend the afternoon visiting Taos Pueblo, the only living Native American community designated both a UNESCO World Heritage Site and National Historic Landmark.
 Explore the multi-storied adobe buildings that have been inhabited for over 1000 years.
 If you'd rather shop, there are many art galleries and stores featuring beautiful paintings, handmade jewelry and delicious green chile burgers.
 Dinner is on your own tonight.
 26 miles, +1192'/-1194'

-DAY 5: We leave town behind and bike into the countryside today, exploring true Georgia O’Keeffe territory.
+DAY 5: We leave town behind this morning and bike into the countryside, exploring true Georgia O’Keeffe territory.
 We’ll follow the Rio Grande River down to our accommodations at the historic Ojo Caliente Mineral Springs.
 There you can relax in the mineral springs or sign up for an optional massage and herbal wrap.
 43 miles +1448'/-2198'

 DAY 7: After a delicious breakfast, we’ll shuttle to Bandelier National Monument.
 Situated in Frijoles Canyon, Bandelier is one of the most famous archeological sites in the country.
 It’s a car-free park, and we will hike to the striking cliff dwellings left by the Ancestral Pueblo people during the 1100s.
 You can explore the Alcove House by climbing a series of wooden ladders to the large cave high above the canyon floor.
 Then you can look at petroglyphs and learn about the fascinating stone kivas used for religious ceremonies.
 It is a beautiful and sacred place.